statiqdev/CleanBlog/README.md

 - `/_header.cshtml`: The header section of the page.
 - `/_posts.cshtml`: Displays a set of posts stored in the children of a document passed as the partial model data.
 - `/_post.cshtml`: Displays an individual post inside a list of posts.
-- `/_post-footer.cshtml`: Displays content at the bottom of a post (for example, a comments section).
+- `/_post-footer.cshtml`: Displays content at the bottom of a post, before comments.
+- `/_content-footer.cshtml`: Displays content at the bottom of a page, regardless of its `IsPost` setting.
+Included just after `/_post-footer.cshtml` in posts.
+- `/_post-comments.cshtml`: Displays comments for a post.
+- `/_post-comments-{engine}.cshtml`: Displays the contents of the "comments" section of a post when the `CommentEngine` setting is equal, case-insensitively, to `{engine}`.
 - `/_sidebar.cshtml`: Additional content for the sidebar on the main index page (ignored if you provide your own index page).
 - `/_footer.cshtml`: The footer at the bottom of all pages.
 - `/_scripts.cshtml`: Additional scripts or other content at the bottom of the page.